ceramicnetwork/docs/docs/reference/glaze/modules/tile_loader.md

 ### Create and cache a stream

-The `create` method adss the created stream to the internal cache of the loader.
+The `create` method adds the created stream to the internal cache of the loader.
 This has no effect if the cache is disabled.

 ```ts